Why Would You Need a Home Extension?

 With growing families, parents may just need a retreat to get away from the rest of the household to escape the ear drum-challenging musical tastes of the younger generation.

 Traditionally the kitchen was a place for the preparation of meals and the inevitable cleanup afterward.
 When guests arrived for dinner the kitchen was where the hosts isolated themselves in a small room while preparing their culinary delights.
-But trends are changing – these days kitchens are increasingly being seen as an extension of the entertainment area.
+But trends are changing – these days kitchens are increasingly being seen as a home extensions Adelaide of the entertainment area.
 It is becoming common for the kitchen and dining area to merge, with nothing to segregate them apart from perhaps a large stylish serving bench.
 This allows the previously detached chef to enjoy the company of the guests.

 Some people have large wine collections which outgrow the kitchen cupboard.
 Wine racks can encroach on the lounge room which may need to be extended.
 For connoisseurs with a large wine inventory, a special wine storage room might even be justified.

 Gone are the days when people had to visit the local gym to become trim and fit.
 Home gyms and exercise bikes now mean that people can exercise in the comfort and safety of their home, and home gyms can take up a lot of room.

 There is more outdoor living these days.
 People are making the most of lovely summer weather and creating an outdoor entertainment area, perhaps under a sun roof, comprising a barbeque, comfortable chairs and maybe even a bar and outdoor kitchen.

 With changing participation rates in the employment sector many people these days are setting up businesses in their own home.
 Hair dressers, accountants, IT consultants, health therapists, psychologists and beauty consultants are excellent examples.
 Home-based business invariably need one or two rooms in the house to operate.